Community Resilience

 3. Addressing Hesitancy

-A 3.31% exemption rate is not critical but is visible.
-It suggests a small segment of the community requires engagement, not mandates.
+A 3.31% exemption rate suggests a small segment of the community requires engagement, not mandates.

 Education